mokkabonna/pure-rest-api/dictionary/processors.md

 ### Blocking

 A blocking processor is one that blocks all following steps in the process chain.
-This could be coarse grained authorization, input validation etc. It is recommended that this types of processing is done before costly steps (in time or processing power)
+This could be coarse grained authorization, input validation etc. It is recommended that these types of processing is done before costly steps (in time or processing power)

 -----------------